Social-Science-Collaboratory/btpsych/README.md

 ## Main directory

+•	.Renviron: This plain text file is used by R to set the data directory address when you start the project up.
+You need to edit this to match your folder data before running the code.
 •	btpsych_altmetric_scramblescript.R: This code scrambles proprietary data from Altmetric and produces a data set with a similar structure, for code reproducibility purposes
 •	btpsych24a_api.Rmd: This code downloads all psychology papers published between 2000 and 2023 from OpenAlex using their API package.
 It then merges these files and exports as a .RDS file.
-•	btpsych24a_cont_reliability_prep.Rmd: This code creates a spreadsheet for checking the reliability of contributorship coding examines the reliability of contributorship coding by JT and GG.
+•	btpsych24a_cont_reliability_prep.Rmd: This code creates a spreadsheet for checking and the reliability of contributorship coding examines the Intra Class Correlation of the ratings by JT and GG.
-•	btpsych24a_contributorship.Rmd: This code creates the contributorship figure
+•	btpsych24a_contributorship.Rmd: This code creates the contributorship figure.
-•	btpsych24a_dedup.R: This code identifies potential duplicates among OpenAlex entries by analyzing the similarity between the paper's titles using a MinHash technique
+•	btpsych24a_dedup.R: This code identifies potential duplicates among OpenAlex entries by analyzing the Jaccard similarity between the paper's titles using a MinHash technique.
 •	btpsych24a_filter.Rmd: This code processes OpenAlex data and prepares other essential data files.
-•	btpsych24a_geocode.Rmd: This code processes big team psychology geographical distribution and participation rates data
+•	btpsych24a_geocode.Rmd: This code processes big team psychology geographical distribution and participation rates data.
 •	btpsych24a_impact.Rmd: This code prepares a figure that illustrates links between team size and multiple measures of impact.
-•	btpsych24a_map.Rmd: This code creates a figure that (a) illustrates the geographical distribution of big team leadership and participation rates in psychology, and (b) examines links between those rates and country Education, Industrialization, Richness, and Democracy indicators.
+•	btpsych24a_map.Rmd: This code creates a figure that (a) illustrates the geographical distribution of big team leadership and participation rates in psychology, and (b) examines links between those rates and Education, Industrialization, Richness, and Democracy indicators.
 •	btpsych24a_paper.refs.Rmd: This code compiles the numbers quoted in the paper.
 •	btpsych24a_supp.refs.Rmd: This code compiles the numbers quoted in the supplement.
 •	btpsych24a_timetopic.Rmd: This code creates a figure illustrating (a) frequency of big team psychology efforts over time, and (b) the topics they study.
-•	btpsych24a_weird.Rmd: This code loads and processes data sets with Education, Industrialization, Richness, and Democracy indicators and exports a data set for analyses of WEIRDness in big team psychology papers.
+•	btpsych24a_weird.Rmd: This code loads and processes data sets with Education, Industrialization, Richness, and Democracy indicators and exports a data file for analyses of WEIRDness in big team psychology papers.
-•	setup.R: This code contains all libraries and options settings needed for the other scripts
+•	setup.R: This code contains all libraries and options settings needed for the other scripts.

 ### admin folder
 •	btpsych24a_FileOrganization.png: This figure illustrates the project’s computational workflow, highlighting the main scripts and data sets that were used in our analysis.
 •	DataRetentionGuidelines_012625.pdf: Copy of Data Retention Guidelines at the corresponding authors’ institution.
 •	PsycInfo_AcceptableUse.pdf: Confirmation of permissible re-use of PsycInfo topic labels.
 •	btpsych24a_SessionInfo.txt: Session info for the main computing device used to develop and run the code.
-•	btpsych24a_DataTransparencyGuidelines.docx: This document contains the Data Retention Guidelines for third-party resources requested by the Psychological Science journal
+•	btpsych24a_DataTransparencyGuidelines.docx: This document contains the Data Retention Guidelines for third-party resources requested by the Psychological Science journal.

 ### data folder